fac-12/homesafe/README.md

 ## How HomeSafe works
 The website is build in node using an Express server and a postgreSQL database

+### User journeys
+#### Parent
+* I want to be able to register or login securely
+* I want to be able to add my child
+* I want to be able to add designated adults
+* I want to be able to schedule a pickup
+* I want to be able to logout

+#### School
+* I want to be able to register or login securely
+* I want to be able to see a list of organised pickups

 #### How to build the app
 Our app uses the following devDependencies